thingsboard/thingsboard/ui-ngx/src/assets/help/en_US/widget/lib/gateway/profile-name-path_fn.md

 **`Device ${Type}`**

-In this example, **the gateway will search for the child node "Name" in the device node (parent node) "Root\\.Objects\\.TempSensor"** and the created device on the platform will have "thermostat" profile name.
+In this example, **the gateway will search for the child node "Name" in the device node (parent node) "Root\\.Objects\\.TempSensor"** and created device on the platform will have "thermostat" profile name.